What is Accutane?

 Stopping Sebum Oil Production

 Acne is filled with sebum oil.
 This oil is the feeding ground for acne-causing bacteria, it hardens to help clog pores, and it contributes to the size of an acne bump.
 Accutane reducing oil production is basically cutting the problem off at the source which makes this treatment so powerful.
-If you don’t fill a water balloon with water, you just won’t have a water balloon.
 This powerful effect is exclusive to oral isotretinoin.

 Increasing Skin Cell Production